apache/www-site/content/dev/pmc.md

 are active.

-A PMC can do this by each of its active members replying to a thread to `board@`, or having one PMC member send a link to a thread on the PMC's lists where at least three PMC members reply that they are still monitoring the project and could assist with creating new releases if needed. **Be sure** to let the `board@` mailing list know when at least three PMC members have
+A PMC can do this by each of its active members replying to a thread to `board@`, or by having one PMC member send a link to a thread on the PMC's lists where at least three PMC members reply that they are still monitoring the project and could assist with creating new releases if needed. **Be sure** to let the `board@` mailing list know when at least three PMC members have